-The bodybuilding and fitness industry is currently being taken over by the social media obsession.
-Actually the whole world is, but we will stick to the theme of the fitness industry and being or should I say becoming a personal trainer.
+The bodybuilding and fitness industry is currently being taken over by social media obsession.
+Actually, the whole world is, but we will stick to the theme of the fitness industry and being or should I say becoming a personal trainer.

 How to become a personal trainer in a hurry?

-Forget investing money in a licence to get educated and certified so you actually have a clue about what you’re talking about.
+Forget investing money in a license to get educated and certified so you actually have a clue about what you’re talking about.

 That’s not needed, you can start by reading as much as you can from various reputable sources.
 The keyword here is reputable.
 But in the current day and age it’s more popular to use non-reputable sources (something I don’t recommend and along the lines of “YouTube Celebrities”).